 Cavalier is the proud recipient of a Shuttleworth Foundation Flash Grant to support "people with brilliant ideas" and she is investing that grant in the development of a series of media partnerships to help bring more citizen science opportunities to more communities.

 Lily Bui is the Executive Editor of SciStarter and holds dual degrees in International Studies and Spanish from the University of California Irvine.
-She currently works in public media at WGBH-TV and the Public Radio Exchange (PRX) in Boston, MA.
+She is also the STEM Story Project Associate for Public Radio Exchange (PRX) in Cambridge, MA.
+This fall, she'll be a masters candidate in MIT's Comparative Media Studies program.
 Previously, she helped produce the radio show Re:sound for the Third Coast International Audio Festival, out of WBEZ Chicago.
 In past lives, she has worked on Capitol Hill in Washington, D.C.; served in AmeriCorps in Montgomery County, Maryland; worked for a New York Times bestselling ghostwriter; and performed across the U.S. as a touring musician.
 In her spare time, she thinks of cheesy science puns.
 Follow @dangerbui.

 Jenna Morgan Lang

 Editor, Featured Projects and Newsletter